hmcts/cnp-module-waf/README.md

       port                           = 80
       Protocol                       = "Http"
       CookieBasedAffinity            = "Disabled"

+      # For more information on using AuthenticationCertificates to enable
+      # e2e encryption with ASE, please see the "Using authentication certificates"
+      # section below
       AuthenticationCertificates     = ""

       probeEnabled                   = "True"
       probe                          = "http-probe"
       PickHostNameFromBackendAddress = "True"